xtuzy/ReloadPreview/README.md

 ```

-At class library , you can create class extend IReload, then redraw View, you can do many things, *but you can't create a class extend android or ios's native object, and when you use nuget at  class library,also need install it at main project.*
+At Class Library , you can create class extend IReload, then redraw View, you can do many things, *but you can't create a class extend android or ios's native object, and when you use nuget at  class library,also need install it at main app project.*
 ```
 public  class ReloadUIView:IReload
 {